BrotherFatcake/notes/MongoDB/Mongoose-MultiSchema.md

             //log to console the app is listening to port ${port}

-            //resolve for outstanding promise
+                //resolve with no args for outstanding promise

-        //chain on args `error` and err =>
+        //chain on with args `error` and err =>

-        //mongoose disconnect
+        //mongoose disconnect with no args

         //reject with arg err for outstanding promise